Semi-Dirac and Weyl Fermions in Transition Metal Oxides

 Semi-Dirac fermions in two-dimensional solids connect the physics of monolayer graphene that exhibits linear band dispersion near the Dirac points and bilayer graphene that has quadratic band dispersion near the band-touching points~\cite{Neto_RMP2009,McCann_RPP2013}.
 The semi-Dirac points, in which both linear and quadratic band dispersions occur along different momentum directions, exist in the absence of SOC, in various systems including hexagonal lattices under a magnetic field~\cite{Dietl_PRL2008}, VO$_2$-TiO$_2$ heterostructures~\cite{Pardo_PRL2009,Banerjee_PRL2009}, BEDT-TTF$_2$I$_3$ salt under pressure~\cite{Katayama_JPSJ2006}, silicene oxide~\cite{Zhong_PhysChemChemPhys2017}, photonic crystals~\cite{Wu_OPTEx2014}, and Hofstadter spectrum~\cite{Delplace_PRB2010}.
 The quadratic dispersion along one of the momentum directions leads to an enhanced density of states at low energies as compared to linear Dirac dispersion, making instabilities relatively easier to occur due to the enlarged phase space for quantum fluctuations~\cite{Uryszek_PRB2019}.
 A semi-Dirac semimetal becomes a Chern insulator, revealing quantized anomalous Hall conductivity with broken time-reversal symmetry (TRS), in the presence of SOC that opens an energy gap at the semi-Dirac point~\cite{Huang_PRB2015}.
 A similar Chern insulating state is also induced in a semi-Dirac semimetal with two gapless Dirac nodes by impinging a circularly polarized light~\cite{Kush_PRB2016}.
 In multilayer (TiO$_2$)$_m$$\slash$(VO$_2$)$_n$ heterostructures, the semi-Dirac point is not destroyed by SOC in a special situation when the spins are aligned along the rutile $c$ axis~\cite{Padro_PRB2010}.

 However, the questions that remain open are whether there exists a natural material in which the semi-Dirac point is gapless generically when SOC is present and whether these semi-Dirac points exist in a higher dimension.
 Here, we show that a class of materials hosts three-dimensional (3D) gapless semi-Dirac fermions in the presence of SOC.
 Tetragonal perovskite oxides with \textit{I}4/\textit{mcm} crystalline symmetry (space group 140) exhibit such 3D semi-Dirac points at a high-symmetry point, and its nonsymmorphic symmetry protects the semi-Dirac points against the gap-opening by SOC.
 Nonsymmorphic symmetry-protected two-dimensional Dirac semimetallic phase was proposed in a theoretical model~\cite{Young_PRL2015}, and subsequent studies using \textit{ab initio} calculations in layered compounds~\cite{Li_PRB2018,Shao_SciRep2018}.
-Cubic perovskite oxide thin films can be transformed into the tetragonal phase to realize the \textit{I}4/\textit{mcm} space group under epitaxial strain that produces a$^0$a$^0$c$^-$-type (in the Glazer notation) octahedral rotation~\cite{Rondinelli_PRB2010,JMOk_Unpublished}.
-The out-of-phase octahedral rotation brings in the nonsymmorphic symmetry: screw rotation $2\pi/\theta$ ($\theta$ is the rotation angle), translation along [001] $z\rightarrow z+1/2$, as shown in Fig.~\ref{fig1}(a).
+Cubic perovskite oxide thin films can be transformed into the tetragonal phase to realize the \textit{I}4/\textit{mcm} space group under epitaxial strain that produces a$^0$a$^0$c$^-$-type (in the Glazer notation) octahedral rotation~\cite{Rondinelli_PRB2010,JongMok_SciAdv2021}.
+The out-of-phase octahedral rotation brings in the nonsymmorphic symmetry: mirror reflection about $x=0$/$y=0$ plane, translation along [001] $z\rightarrow z+1/2$, as shown in Fig.~\ref{fig1}(a) (for a symmetry analysis, see the Supplemental Materials~\cite{SM} and Ref.~[\onlinecite{Hirschmann_PRMat2021}]).
 A consequence of the fractional translational symmetry is that the unit cell of the original symmorphic crystal is doubled.
 In this case, the folded back bands stick together necessarily at the Brillouin-zone boundary if the nonsymmorphic symmetry is present, even with SOC.